 Curve Test:

 We tested V-conform belts on conveyor curves and skews.
-They slowly abrade so they should not be used on curves or skews.
+They should

 **MDR lifespan and cost: